BCE (1 Iyar 2448): According to tradition, this was

 1953: The Jerusalem Post reported that the U.S. President Eisenhower's Administration announced that while $194m. were earmarked for the economic help to the

-was promised "off the record" to receive a fair share of this
+promised "off the record" to receive a fair share of this allocation.

 1953: The Jerusalem Post reported that the North African Immigrants' Association accused the Jewish Agency of preventing over one million and a half of North African Jews from reaching Israel.